whazzabii7/lua-fennel-lens.nvim/README.md

 - No configuration required for basic highlighting.
 - Designed for performance and extensibility.

+The lsp-bridge is still under development, for now the syntax highlighting is the only feature that works.

 ## Motivation

 Fennel is often embedded inside Lua using `fennel.eval`.
 However, most tools do not recognize or highlight this inline code properly.
 This plugin acts like a "lens" that reveals the structure and meaning of embedded Fennel, similar to how `ffi.cdef` enables embedded C in Lua.